ulisesbocchio/jasypt-spring-boot/README.md

 }
 ```
 ## AES 256-GCM Encryption
 As of version 3.0.5, AES 256-GCM Encryption is supported.
-To use this type of encryption, set the property `jasypt.encryptor.gcm-secret-key-string`, `jasypt.encryptor.gcm-secret-key-location` or `jasypt.encryptor.gcm-secret-key-password`. </br>
+To use this type of encryption, set the property `jasypt.encryptor.gcm-secret-key-string`, `jasypt.encryptor.gcm-secret-key-location`, or `jasypt.encryptor.gcm-secret-key-password`.<br/>
 The underlying algorithm used is `AES/GCM/NoPadding` so make sure that's installed in your JDK.<br/>
 The `SimpleGCMByteEncryptor` uses a `IVGenerator` to encrypt properties.
 You can configure that with property `jasypt.encryptor.iv-generator-classname` if you don't want to
 use the default implementation `RandomIvGenerator`